LukasWarm/final-project/README.md

 - Converting data types.
 - Separating youth and adult results.
 - Cleaning and organising key identifier to concatenate athletes data.
+- Configure new database with atheletes data combined with athletes results.

 ### 2. Data exploration